lambdaclass/cairo_native/DEVELOPER-GUIDE.md

 In `src/types.rs` we need to declare the type layout, for example the felt252 would have the layout returned by `get_integer_layout(252)`.
 A type that doesn't have size would be `Layout::new::<()>()`, or if the type is a pointer like box: `Layout::new::<*mut ()>()`

-When adding a type, we also need to add the **serialization** and **deserialization** functionality, so we can use with the JIT runner.
+When adding a type, we also need to add the **serialization** and **deserialization** functionality, so we can use it with the JIT runner.

 You can find this functionality under `src/values.rs` and `src/values/{typename}.rs`.
 As you can see, the project is quite organized if you have a feel of its layout.